aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 Modify the ALB HTTP Responses widget to show the metrics from the ALB in the secondary region:

-* Add in the **HTTP 2XX / 4XX / 5XX Count** metrics from the ALB. *Note: you may not see all the metrics above available to select, this is as the metric only becomes available after the Laod Balancer has seen these types of errors.
+* Add in the **HTTP 2XX / 4XX / 5XX Count** metrics from the ALB. *Note: you may not see all the metrics above available to select, this is as the metric only becomes available after the Load Balancer has seen these types of errors.
 If this is the case then move on as you can always come back and add the missing metric later.*
 * Change the metric labels to identify the correct region for that metric
 * Ensure the region you put in the label matches the region in the details
 * Click **Update widget**